5 Active Learning Strategies and Their Benefits

 Many traditional educational programs rely on passive learning tools like reading and listening to lectures.
 Learning this way requires a lot of focus.
 Because students don’t have to engage with new information right away, it is easier for them to forget what they have learned.

-5 Active Learning Methods
+5 Active Learning Strategies

 Here are five active learning strategies that you can teach your students to use to learn new concepts quickly.